-The slow behavior of SELECT COUNT(*) in MySQL 8.0 has been fixed in 8.0.37!
+The slowness of SELECT COUNT(*) in MySQL 8.0 was fixed in 8.0.37!

 This is Onkai Yuta (@fat47) from the Service Reliability Group (SRG) of the Media Headquarters.

-#SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.

 I hope this helps in some way.